apache/flink/docs/dev/table/hive/read_write_hive.md

 unnecessary fields from table scans.

 It is especially beneficial when a table contains many columns.

+### Limit Pushdown

+For queries with LIMIT clause, Flink will limit the number of output records wherever possible to minimize the amount of data transferred across network.

 ### ORC Vectorized Optimization upon Read